 I was on the PS Store looking at RPG Maker.
 It's a franchise that involved players creating and sharing their own RPG to the world.
 I would love to try it out and make my own RPG.
 But I am into action RPGs more.
-They have more content and more plots and vibes.
+They have more content and more plots and vibes than turn-based RPGs.
 That's why I wanted to do this pitch for my action RPG idea, so that being said, it's time to begin my pitch.

-First off, a open world perspective with 3D graphics.
+First off, a open world perspective with 3D graphics in Unreal Engine 5.
 When the Trials of Mana remake was announced, it shaked up the gameplay by being open world rather than having the top down view to have the Class System and an improved combat system.
-It's common for action RPGs to have an open world perspective with 3D graphics.
+For Unreal Engine 5, the coolest thing about it is that it uses Nanite and Lumen, two major features that produce realistic rendering and lighting.

-The next thing that I want to see on an ARPG idea that is admittedly an asset from Trials of Mana, and that is classes assigned to each character.
+The next thing that I want to see on an ARPG idea that is admittedly an asset from Trials of Mana and that can be done in my pitch for the next Mana title, and that is one class on each character.
 Classes are specific to each character and they give them abilities, so this will be in my action RPG idea pitch.
 Each character would have one class that have up to four levels and each level would give you a Class Ability and each character would have their Class Ability gauge that can hold up to four levels.
 You can't level up a class until you have a special item required to level up classes.

-The second thing for classes is weapons.
-There are a lot of possibilities that characters can use weapons, so imagine if characters can only use one weapon.
-I think it would be cool if the first male character that would be the main protagonist wields his greatsword like Val does, the first female character wields her boots for kicking attacks like Palamena does, the 2nd male character wields his cards like Morley does, the 2nd female character wields fans like Careena does and a 3rd male character that is a young male character wields his umbrella like Julei does.
+For weapons, there are a lot of possibilities that characters can use weapons, so imagine if the male character that would be the main protagonist wields his greatsword like Val does.
+Maybe the first female character can wield her boots for kicking attacks like Palamena does.
+Maybe the 2nd male character wields his cards like Morley does.
+What would be cooler is that the 2nd female character wields fans like Careena does and a 3rd male character that is a young male character wields his umbrella like Julei does.
 But what about a magic wand?
 Is it gonna be left behind?
 Of course not!
 The 3rd female character would wield her magic wand, kind of like Angela.

 Next up is interesting parts.
 You know that some RPGs have interesting parts.
 First off, the Johnny Appleseed bit from Wild Arms 5.
 If you aren't familiar with Johnny Appleseed, he was an American pioneer nurseryman, but in this case, the Johnny Appleseed part would be on my ARPG idea as a place like Wild Arms 5 has.
 The reason why I'm telling you this is because I enjoyed Wild Arms 5.
 I want to revisit that game and it's happening in the future because of PS Plus Premium.